philip-brohan/Robot_Rainfall_Rescue/docs/models/atb2.rst

 Direct transcription of a simplified training dataset
 =====================================================

-First, let's find out how hard it is to train an ML model to transcribe the simplified training dataset:
+First, let's find out how hard it is to train an ML model to transcribe the :doc:`simplified training dataset <../training_data/scripts>`:

 .. toctree::
    :maxdepth: 1